 An overview of contemporary culture, generational issues, and the church’s mission to enhance its effectiveness with postmodern youth.
 Cross-listed as RE716.
 PR = TH601.

-A biblical, theological, historical, and contemporary analysis of worship in the classical Christian tradition, emphasizing commonalities, denominational distinctives, and current issues.
+The annual Rev. Dr. George Gray Toole Course in Christian Worship is taught each spring.
+It provides a biblical, theological, historical, and contemporary analysis of worship in the classical Christian tradition, emphasizing commonalities, denominational distinctives, and current issues.
 Cross-listed as ES718.
 PR/CR = TH601.

 PT719 Crafting the Sermon